 We talked about recent events and experiences.
 About travels, yoga, slowing down, grief, being open to feelings, psychic wounds of generations past, ours to heal.
 We jumped topics, interrupted thoughts for drinks, chocolate, and dishes.
 As people do at dinner, at home, after a long day.
 Normally.
 They do, don’t they?

-The next morning, I woke up and sneaked out quietly so as not to disturb Karen’s sleep much, and went to Arizmendi for breakfast.
+The next morning, I woke up, sneaked out quietly so as not to disturb Karen’s sleep much, and went to Arizmendi for breakfast.

-When I walked out of the office building in the evening, the air smelled like trees and rain.
-Not like smoke as it had smelled for over days.
+When I walked out of our office building in the evening, the air smelled like trees and rain.
+Not like smoke as it had smelled for days and days.
 Like trees.
-How refreshingly normal.
+Normal.